frameRateZero/Blog/001_Reproducing_Schotter.md

 > Schotter is produced by invoking the SERIE procedure.
 The non-parametric procedure QUAD serves to generate the elementary figure which is reproduced multiple times in the composition process controlled by SERIE.
 QUAD is located in lines 4 through 15 of the generator.
 This procedure draws squares with sides of constant length but at random locations and different angles.
 From lines 9 and 10, it can be seen that the position of a single square is influenced by random generator J1, and the angle placement by J2.
 The successively increasing variation between the relative coordinates P and Q, and the angle position PSI of a given square, is controlled by the counter index I, which is invoked by each call from QUAD (see line 14).<sup>[7](#myfootnote7)</sup>

 What we know is that the counter index I is for the rows.
 What we don't know explicitly, and I've not found on the web, is how the randomness, for position and rotation, changes per I rows.
-The original change per I rows is hard to dial in. <sup>[8](#myfootnote8)</sup>.
+The original change per I rows is not obvious. <sup>[8](#myfootnote8)</sup>.
 The reproduction on the right increases the "disorder" more gradually than the original on the left.

 ![Image](https://github.com/frameRateZero/Blog/blob/media/Capture_artsnova_schotter.JPG?raw=true){:height="50%" width="50%"}